 Research and Travel Funds

-This year (2015-16), the department provided each HDFS doctoral student with an award of up to $400 to pay for research related travel (e.g., conference presentations, data collection, methodological training).
+Each year the department provides each HDFS doctoral student with an award of $300-$400 to pay for research related travel (e.g., conference presentations, data collection, methodological training).

 In addition, the College of ACES offers HDFS students an award for professional development.
 The Susan Bates Funkhouser awards are given three times each year and typically two HDFS students are nominated each round.